 - Caught in/between objects: One of the Occupational Safety and Health Administration’s (OSHA) Fatal Four, this type of accident occurs when a worker becomes caught in or between objects or part of an object.

 - Construction accidents: According to the Bureau of Labor Statistics (BLS), approximately 150,000 workers are injured on construction sites each year.

 - Conveyor belt accidents: Due to their moving parts and machinery, conveyor belts pose a risk of injury to many professions, including construction workers, dock workers, airline workers, and factory workers.

 - Electrocution: Electricians and other tradespeople are at risk of electrical shock or electrocution when power lines, wiring, and cords are exposed, or when they meet faulty electrical sockets.

 - Elevator accidents: Elevator and escalator accidents can occur due to faulty wiring, door malfunctions, and inadequate maintenance or repair.

 - Explosions: Workers in the construction, oil and gas, manufacturing, and mining industries are all at risk of being injured in an explosion caused by combustible dust, electrical hazards, improperly maintained equipment, or improperly stored flammable liquids and gases.

 - Exposure to occupational hazards: Each industry comes with its own occupational hazards.
 Employers are required to provide a workplace free of known health and safety hazards.

-- Falls: Another one of OSHA’s Fatal Four, falls are the leading cause of construction fatalities, claiming more than 200 construction worker lives each year.
+- Falls from heights: Another one of OSHA’s Fatal Four, falls are the leading cause of construction fatalities, claiming more than 200 construction worker lives each year.